Predicting Parkinson's disease trajectory using clinical and functional MRI features: a reproduction and replication study: Results

-The closest-to-original cohort exhibited almost the same characteristics as the original one at Baseline.
-For subsequent time points, we found some differences, in particular at Year 2 and at Year 4: participants were older in the closest-to-original cohort than in the original study at Year 4 (\(p<0.05\)), Baseline mean MDS-UPDRS score was lower (significant for Year 2 and Year 4 at \(p<0.05\) and \(p<0.01\) respectively) and mean MDS-UPDRS score at prediction time point was similar to the original cohort except at Year 4.
+The closest-to-original cohort, {obtained using the same cohort selection method as in the original study}, exhibited almost the same characteristics as the original one at Baseline.
+For subsequent time points, we found some differences, in particular at Year 2 and at Year 4: participants were older in the closest-to-original cohort than in the original study at Year 4 (63.8 ± 11.0 in the closest to original cohort compared to 62.1 ± 9.8 in the original), Baseline mean MDS-UPDRS score was lower for Year 2 {(40.2 ± 18.2 in original, 35.2 ± 16.1 in closest-to-original)} and Year 4 {(34.9 ± 15.7 in original, 26.1 ± 11.4 in closest-to-original)} and mean MDS-UPDRS score at prediction time point was similar to the original cohort except at Year 4.

-These differences for the Year 1, Year 2, and Year 4 cohorts could be related to the evolution of the PPMI database in which sessions were added and removed since the authors queried it for the original study.
-For these time points, we were not able to find back all the participants that were included in the original cohort: the patients included in our closest-to-original cohorts represented respectively 96\% (Year 1), 91\% (Year 2) and 91\% (Year 4) of the patients included in the original cohort.
+For time points Year 1, Year 2, and Year 4, we were not able to find all the participants that were included in the original cohort: the patients included in our closest-to-original cohorts represented respectively 96\% (Year 1), 91\% (Year 2) and 91\% (Year 4) of the patients included in the original cohort.
 However, only represented 76\% (Year 1), 67\% (Year 2), and 65\% (Year 4) of the replication cohort was composed of patients of the original cohort.

-\afterpage{\begin{landscape} { } \end{landscape}}
+\begin{landscape} { } \end{landscape}

-Figure \ref{fig:updrs_distribution} compares the distribution of MDS-UPDRS scores in our cohorts with the one in the original cohort reported in Figure S1 in~\cite{nguyen_predicting_2021}.
+Fig~\ref{fig:updrs_distribution} compares the distribution of MDS-UPDRS scores in our two cohorts with the one in the original cohort reported in Fig S1 in~\cite{nguyen_predicting_2021}.
 Distributions of MDS-UPDRS scores at Baseline were similar between our two cohorts but seemed different from the original cohort one.
-The observed difference between the original and closest-to-original distributions might result from differences in MDS-UPDRS score calculations, or from the fact that different sessions were used for 4 of the participants in the closest-to-original cohort compared to the original one.
-At Year 1, however, the closest-to-original cohort presented a MDS-UPDRS score distribution more similar to the original one than the replication one, suggesting that the differences at Baseline did not originate in differences in MDS-UPDRS score calculations.
+The observed difference between the original and closest-to-original distributions might result from the fact that different sessions were used for 4 of the participants in the closest-to-original cohort compared to the original one.
+At Year 1, however, the closest-to-original cohort presented an MDS-UPDRS score distribution more similar to the original one than the replication one, suggesting that the differences at Baseline did not originate in differences in MDS-UPDRS score calculations.
 We found no significant difference between the distribution of MDS-UPDRS scores in the replication and closest-to-original cohort neither at Baseline nor at Year 1 using Kolmogorov-Smirnov distribution testing.